Soho: Streets

 Berwick Street was built between 1687 and 1703, and is probably named after James FitzJames, 1st Duke of Berwick, the illegitimate son of James II of England.
 It has held a street market since the early 18th century, which has been formally organised since 1892.

 Carnaby Street was laid out in the late 17th century.
 It was named after Karnaby House, built on the street's eastern side in 1683.
 It was a popular residence for Huguenots at first, before becoming populated by shops in the 19th century.
 In 1957, a fashion boutique was opened, and Carnaby Street became the fashion centre of 1960s Swinging London, although it quickly became known for poor quality "kitsch" products.

 D'Arblay Street was laid out between 1735 and 1744.
-It was originally known as Portland Street after William Bentinck, 2nd Duke of Portland and given its current named in 1909 in commemoration of Frances Burney, Madame D'Arblay, who had lived in Poland Street nearby, when she was young.
+It was originally known as Portland Street after William Bentinck, 2nd Duke of Portland, and given its current named in 1909 in commemoration of Frances Burney, Madame D'Arblay, who had lived in Poland Street nearby, when she was young.
 The George public house at No. 1 was opened in 1889, but there has been a tavern on this site since 1739.
 Several of the original houses have survived into the 21st century.

 Dean Street was built in the 1680s and was originally settled by French immigrants.
-It is home to the Soho Theatre, and a pub known as The French House which during World War II was popular with the French Government-in-exile.
+It is home to the Soho Theatre and a pub known as The French House, which during the Second World War was popular with the French government-in-exile.
 Karl Marx lived at No. 64 Dean Street around 1850.
 The Colony Club was founded by Muriel Belcher and based at No. 41 Dean Street from 1948 to 2008.
 It was frequented by several important artists including Francis Bacon, Lucian Freud and Frank Auerbach.

 Frith Street was named after Richard Frith, a local builder.
-On Roque's Map of London it is marked as Thrift Street.
+On Rocque's Map of London it is marked as Thrift Street.
 It was a popular aristocratic residence, although without as many foreign residents as some other streets.
-A plaque above the stage door of the Prince Edward Theatre identifies the site where Mozart lived as a child between 1764 and '65.
-John Logie Baird first demonstrated television in his laboratory at No 22 in 1926.
-The premises is now the location of Bar Italia.
-Ronnie Scott's Jazz Club is located at No 46 Frith Street having moved there from Gerrard Street in 1965.
+A plaque above the stage door of the Prince Edward Theatre identifies the site where Mozart lived as a child between 1764 and 1765.
+John Logie Baird first demonstrated television in his laboratory at No 22 in 1926; the site is now the location of Bar Italia.
+Ronnie Scott's Jazz Club is located at No 46 Frith Street, having moved there from Gerrard Street in 1965.

 Greek Street was first laid out around 1680 and was named after a nearby Greek church.
-It initially housed several upper-class tenants including Arthur Annesley, 5th Earl of Anglesey and Peter Plunket, 4th Earl of Fingall.
+It initially housed several upper-class tenants including Arthur Annesley, 5th Earl of Anglesey, and Peter Plunket, 4th Earl of Fingall.
 Thomas De Quincey lived in the street after running away from Manchester Grammar School in 1802.
 Josiah Wedgwood ran his main pottery warehouse and showrooms at Nos.
 12–13 between 1774 and 1797.
 The street now mostly contains restaurants, and several historical buildings from the early 18th century are still standing.